 The best time to visit Bhutan is generally considered to be either in the spring, between March and May, or in the autumn from September to November, making it perfect for an Easter, May half-term or October half-term family break.
 During these months the weather tends to be pleasantly dry and mild, and the scenery is at its most glorious.
 It’s no surprise that the most popular visitor sites in Bhutan, such as Taktsang Goemba, the Punakha Dzong and the Tashichho Dzong, get a little more crowded during spring and autumn, although even then, since there are firm restrictions on visa numbers, we’re not talking lengthy queues!
 However, other than during July and August, when the weather can get very wet, you can enjoy visits to Bhutan all year round.
 It’s well worth considering a Christmas break in the lowland valleys - breakfast with monks followed by snowball fights, anyone?

 - Do I need a guide in Bhutan?

 Having an experienced, knowledgeable and welcoming local guide on hand during your trip is absolutely invaluable.
 They’ll meet you upon arrival, act as translator, transfer you between locations, and generally make everything go as smoothly as possible.
 We pride ourselves on using only the best guides, who are trained to the highest level, fully certified and licensed.
 The feedback we get from our clients is that the guides make a great trip into an outstanding one.
-Find out more about our brilliant guides.

 - Is Bhutan safe for families?